larcenous-lobotomy/sudoku/README.md

-# PYGAME-SUDOKU
+# Sudoku
-Sudoku game in Pygame 1.9, code in Python 3
+An implementation of the traditional 9x9 Sudoku game in Python 3 and Pygame.

 My code acheives the following -
 * Randomly generating a solvable Sudoku puzzle